jakobcornell/hashmap/readme.md

 Client programs should include `hashmap.h` and compile against `hashmap.c`.
 The API uses the type `size_t`, so programs should also include their standard library's `stddef.h` or `stdlib.h`.
 The header file `hashmap.h` uses these type definitions, so these system headers should be included first.

+Compilation might look like this:

+	gcc myprog.c hashmap.a -o myprog

 Testing
 =======

-The test program prints test results as an integer followed by a description of the test.
+The test program `test` prints test results as an integer followed by a description of the test.
 The integer is `0` if the test fails, and `1` if it passes.